Title: Two Families

 - He takes his disciples up on a mountain (13) where he selects his 12 disciples to walk with him, preach his message and have authority to cast out demons.

 - He returns home (20) I suppose to Capernaum, where his family and the religious leaders will confront him.
-This last section is in the form of what we’d call a Markan Sandwich – family/leaders/family.
+This last section is in the form of what David Helm, pastor of Christ Church in Chicago, calls a Markan Sandwich – family/leaders/family.

 Chapter three will establish two groups for us: